I began riding in Taiwan back in 2008. Well, actually, it was a motorcycle. A sweet ride called a Yamaha RXZ (or RZX) 135cc two-stroke.

 What have we learned here today?
 We’ve learned that you don’t have the reaction time you once thought you did.
 When something happens on the road, you don’t have time to process it and then move your hands/feet into position to react to it properly.
 You are going to wind up contributing to the many red stains on the roads of Taiwan, except the ones you make won’t be from betel nut!

 Is it important to be aware?
 Yes.
 People come flying through intersections all the time, without looking, at all.
 Scooters do this.
 Trucks do this.
 There are no stop signs in Taiwan.
 Lights get ignored.
-And I can not stress enough how nobody is aware of anything: this goes for lane shifting, merging…almost everything.
-Including shopping, but that’s a discussion for another blog!
-People in Taiwan drive like idiots, but you can prevent problems if you are aware and are proactive instead of dismissive.
+And I can not stress enough how nobody is aware of anything: this goes for lane shifting, merging…almost everything. http://jsphfrtz.com/straight-hookup-app/ People in Taiwan drive like idiots, but you can prevent problems if you are aware and are proactive instead of dismissive.

 You don’t have to smash yourself up for a year until you learn what I have shared here.